Eleojo/Eleojo/README.md

 ## About Me

 I'm a passionate software developer with a keen interest in Machine Learning, AI, and ASP.NET development with C#.
-I am currently enhancing my skills in Data Analysis through Udacity.

 ## Skills and Interests